CT 110

 In the late 1920s SH 110 was realigned to follow Route 159 all the way up.

-The modern Route 110 was commissioned in 1932 as the east-west portion only, between Routes 8 and 111.
-The north-south portion, from Stratford to Shelton, was part of Route 8 (north of where Route 113 intersects now), and Route 8A (south of there to US 1).
+The modern Route 110 was commissioned in 1932 as a 6.76-mile east-west route, from Route 111 in Monroe to Route 8 in Shelton.
+The north-south portion of today's Route 110, from Stratford to Shelton, was part of Route 8 (north of where Route 113 intersects now), and Route 8A (south of there to US 1).
 (For the first year or so, E. Main St (Route 8A) was part of US 1A.)

 Part of modern Route 110 in Shelton near Nicholdale Farm was constructed in 1935.

 In 1958, the Route 15/110 interchange was upgraded from a 4-ramp partial cloverleaf to a 7-ramp nearly full cloverleaf, to handle increased traffic from nearby industrial sites (notably Sikorsky Aircraft).
-The cost was $721,000, which can't even attract a breathing CEO candidate these days.
+The cost was $721,000.

 "Cool," you might be thinking, "let's go check this out."
 Well, you should have thought of that years ago.
 For safety reasons, the state removed two ramps around 1998.